AravJain007/AravJain007.github.io/README.md

 Please change the URL mentioned inside form action="".
 You can add your own using https://www.formspree.io .

+If you don't I'll be recieving all the mails from your clients and I aint gonna turn down a nice offer 😉😉😉.

 # Web Portfolio

 Welcome to my Web Portfolio repository! 🚀 This project is built upon the fantastic template provided by [codewithsadee](https://github.com/codewithsadee/vcard-personal-portfolio), with several customizations and enhancements to reflect my passion and expertise in the field of Artificial Intelligence (AI) and Machine Learning (ML).